seankhliao/mono/_web/sean.liao.dev/src/skincare.md

 ###### Rohto Mentholatum Melano CC Vitamin C Brightening Premium Essence

-I think it does work to a degree.
+I think it does work to a degree if used consistently.
+No immediate impact though.

 ###### Lion Pair Acne Cream